Autumn 2024Order now for delivery from week commencing 25th November for pot grown trees or December for bare-root or mixed tree orders.

 Mirabelles are usually classified as Prunus insititia, along with Damsons and Bullaces (although they are sweeter than these fruits), but are sometimes also classified as a variety of the common European Plum (Prunus domestica v. syriaca).

-Cherry Plums are very similar to Mirabelles, in fact often indistinguishable.
 Cherry Plums are usually categorised in a related species - Prunus cerasifera.

-Mirabelle and Cherry Plum trees are hardy and grow well throughout Europe.
-Like the other minor plum species, they have good disease resistance.
+Regardless of the classification, Mirabelles and Cherry Plums make an interesting addition to the garden or orchard.
+They are hardy trees and grow well throughout Europe.
+Like the other minor plum species, they tend to have good disease resistance.

 Mirabelles are partially self-fertile but will set a better crop if another mirabelle is planted nearby.
 Reflecting their close relationship, Mirabelles will also cross-pollinate with most European plums and damsons if they flower at the same time - they usually overlap with most early and mid-season blooming plums.